International Traffic in Arms Regulations: Classification of defense articles

-XXI: Articles, Technical Data, and Defense Services Not Otherwise EnumeratedFor example, an M4 carbine, which is an assault rifle used by the U.S. military, would be identified under Category I paragraph (b):*(b) Fully automatic firearms to .50 caliber inclusive (12.7 mm).A flash suppressor for the M4 rifle then follows in paragraph (e):*(e) Silencers, mufflers, sound and flash suppressors for the articles in (a) through (d) of this category and their specifically designed, modified or adapted components and parts.Components, parts, and accessories for the M4 are in paragraph (h):(h) Components, parts, accessories and attachments for the articles in paragraphs (a) through (g) of this category.Finally, technical data and defense services relating to the M4 are in paragraph (i):(i) Technical data (as defined in §120.33 of this subchapter) and defense services (as defined in §120.32 of this subchapter) directly related to the defense articles described in paragraphs (a) through (h) of this category.
+Articles, technical data, and defense services not otherwise enumeratedFor example, an M4 carbine, which is an assault rifle used by the U.S. military, would be identified under Category I paragraph (b):*(b) Fully automatic firearms to .50 caliber inclusive (12.7 mm).A flash suppressor for the M4 rifle then follows in paragraph (e):*(e) Silencers, mufflers, sound and flash suppressors for the articles in (a) through (d) of this category and their specifically designed, modified or adapted components and parts.Components, parts, and accessories for the M4 are in paragraph (h):(h) Components, parts, accessories and attachments for the articles in paragraphs (a) through (g) of this category.Finally, technical data and defense services relating to the M4 are in paragraph (i):(i) Technical data (as defined in §120.33 of this subchapter) and defense services (as defined in §120.32 of this subchapter) directly related to the defense articles described in paragraphs (a) through (h) of this category.
 Technical data directly related to the manufacture or production of any defense articles described elsewhere in this category that are designated as Significant Military Equipment (SME) shall itself be designated SME.Technical data is defined in the ITAR at 22 CFR §120.33 as:(1) Information, other than software as defined in 22 CFR §120.40(g), which is required for the design, development, production, manufacture, assembly, operation, repair, testing, maintenance or modification of defense articles.
 This includes information in the form of blueprints, drawings, photographs, plans, instructions or documentation.

 (2) Classified information relating to defense articles and defense services on the U.S. Munitions List and 600-series items controlled by the Commerce Control List;